 Chinese Evergreen (Aglaonema modestum)

 This is one of the most popular houseplants because it is so easy to grow and maintain.
-It's efficient at removing benzene and formaldehyde.
+As a tropical foliage plant, it's great for a budding (pun intended) gardener as it tolerates poor light, dry air, and drought.
+The best part: it's efficient at removing benzene and formaldehyde.

 Spider plant (Chlorophytum comosum)

-This "spider-like" plant gets its name for its long, droopy leaves.
+This "spider-like" plant often potted in a hanging planter gets its name for its long, droopy leaves.
 It eliminates formaldehyde as well as xylene and toluene, the latter of which are both found in many household products.

 Golden Pothos (Epipremnum aureum)